This book provides an innovative perspective to consider contemporary urban challenges through the lens of urban vacancy.

 Building the New Urban Ruin: The Ghost City of Ordos Kangbashi, Inner Mongolia ~ Christina Lee

 Part 2 ~ The Political Economy of Urban Vacant Space

 Nullius No More?
 Valorising Vacancy Through Urban Agriculture in the Settler-Colonial ‘Green City’ ~ Nathan McClintock

 Conflicting Rationalities and Messy Actualities of Dealing With Vacant Housing in Halle/Saale, East Germany ~ Nina Gribat

 Post-Disaster Ruins: The Old, the New, and the Temporary ~ Sara Caramaschi and Alessandro Coppola

-The Post-Crisis Properties of Demolishing Detroit, MI ~ Michael RJ Koscielniak
+The Post-Crisis Properties of Demolishing Detroit, Michigan ~ Michael R.J.
+Koscielniak

 Guarding Presence: Absent Owners and the Labour of Managing Vacancy ~ Lauren Wagner